ogabrielluiz/python-examples/README.md

 ## Python & JavaScript Solutions
 - Fork this repo
-- Add to either Python or JavaScript
+- Add something new to either Python or JavaScript within a new folder
 - Add your name to the end of this Readme.md with a link to your GitHub

 ## Example Challenges